Upgrade To a New Release

-This section covers the processes to upgrade Canton participant and domain nodes.
+This section covers the processes to upgrade Canton participant nodes and sync domains.
 Upgrading Daml applications is covered elsewhere.

 As elaborated in the versioning guide, new features, improvements and fixes are released regularly.
 To benefit from these changes, the Canton-based system must be upgraded.